toriborish/Recipes/docs/source/Recipes/Entrees/Pasta_Carbonara.rst

    This is not a completely traditional carbonara recipe.
 Still delicious!

-   At least it doesn'tcommit crimes against humanity (cream or garlic).
+   At least it doesn't commit crimes against humanity (cream or garlic).